Active Substance: deferasirox

 How is Exjade used?

-Treatment with Exjade should be started and supervised by a doctor who is experienced in the treatment of chronic iron overload.
+Exjade can only be obtained with a prescription and treatment should be started and supervised by a doctor who is experienced in the treatment of chronic iron overload.

-Exjade is taken once a day.
-The dispersible tablets should be taken on an empty stomach (at least 30 minutes before food) whereas the film-coated tablets can be taken with a light meal.
+Exjade is taken once a day at around the same time.
+The dispersible tablets should be taken on an empty stomach (at least 30 minutes before food), and the film-coated tablets and granules can be taken on an empty stomach or with a light meal.
 For further information, see the package leaflet.

 How does Exjade work?

+The body cannot remove iron effectively and excess iron can cause damage.
 The active substance in Exjade, deferasirox, is an ‘iron chelator’.
-It attaches to excess iron in the body to form a ‘chelate’ that can be excreted by the body, mainly in the stool.
-This helps to correct the iron overload and prevent damage to organs such as the heart or liver due to excess iron.
+It attaches to excess iron in the body to form a compound called a ‘chelate’ that can be removed by the body, mainly in the stool.
+This helps to correct the iron overload and prevent damage to organs such as the heart or liver from excess iron.

-Exjade must not be used in people whose creatinine clearance (a measure of the ability of the kidney to remove creatinine from the blood) is below 60 ml per minute.
+Exjade must not be used in people whose creatinine clearance (a measure of how well the kidney is working) is less than 60 ml per minute.
 It must not be used in combination with other iron chelators.

-The CHMP decided that Exjade’s benefits are greater than its risks and recommended that it be given marketing authorisation.
+The European Medicines Agency decided that Exjade’s benefits are greater than its risks and recommended that it be given marketing authorisation.

-Which measures are being taken to ensure the safe use of Exjade?
+What measures are being taken to ensure the safe and effective use of Exjade?

-In addition, the company that makes Exjade must prepare an education pack for healthcare professionals.
-This pack aims to inform them about the risks and treatment recommendations with Exjade, including choosing the right dose, that the doses are different for the film-coated tablets and dispersible tablets, and the need to monitor the patient’s health, especially kidney function.
+The company that makes Exjade must prepare an education pack for healthcare professionals.
+This pack aims to inform them about the treatment recommendations with Exjade, including choosing the right dose, that the doses are different for dispersible tablets compared to film-coated tablets or granules, and the need to monitor the patient’s health, especially kidney function.
 The company will also prepare a similar pack for patients.